 Division 3

-Chapman soccer has experienced a resurgence in recent years under Carrillo, earning at least 10 wins in 10 of the past 14 seasons, including four NCAA playoff appearances (2009, 2011, 2016, 2018) and the 2018 SCIAC Tournament title.
-He has led the Panthers to seven NCAA Tournament appearances.
+Chapman soccer has experienced a resurgence in recent years under Carrillo, earning at least 10 wins in 11 of the past 15 seasons, including five NCAA playoff appearances (2009, 2011, 2016, 2018, 2022), the 2018 and 2022 SCIAC Tournament titles, and the SCIAC conference championship in 2022.
+He has led the Panthers to eight NCAA Tournament appearances.

 The Panthers won their first SCIAC Tournament title in 2018, shocking the tournament field as the No. 4 seed.
 Despite being the lowest seed in the tournament, the Panthers were no stranger to postseason play.
-Carrillo led the Panthers to six tournament appearances in the last eight years and four SCIAC Tournament final appearances (2013, 2014, 2016, 2018).
+Carrillo led the Panthers to eight tournament appearances in the last ten years and five SCIAC Tournament final appearances (2013, 2014, 2016, 2018, 2022).

-Along with Chapman's four SCIAC Tournament finals appearances, the Panthers have qualified for the SCIAC Tournament in six of the last seven years and were one of four programs on campus to qualify for the postseason tournament in five of the first six years in the conference.
+Along with Chapman's five SCIAC Tournament finals appearances, the Panthers have qualified for the SCIAC Tournament in eight of the last ten years and were one of four programs on campus to qualify for the postseason tournament in five of the first six years in the conference.

-In 2015, the Panthers had their best season yet in the SCIAC.
-They finished second with an 11-4-1 SCIAC record and hosted Chapman's first-ever SCIAC Tournament men's soccer match.
+In 2022, the Panthers had their best season yet in the SCIAC.
+They finished first with an 6-1-4 SCIAC record and hosted Chapman's first-ever SCIAC Tournament Final men's soccer match.
+Chapman defeated Occidental College 1-0, in dramatic fashion.
+Chapman scored the winning goal with 2 minutes left in regulation.
+In 2015, the Panthers earned the No. 2 seed in the SCIAC tournament and hosted it's first ever SCIAC tournament game.
 Chapman narrowly fell to La Verne but returned the favor in 2016 as Chapman earned the No. 3 seed in the SCIAC Tournament and defeated La Verne for its third trip to the SCIAC Tournament title match in five years.
 In 2018, the Panthers upset top-ranked Claremont-Mudd-Scripps in penalty kicks and downed Occidental 1-0 in the championship game.

 Carrillo led the Panthers back to the NCAA Tournament in 2016 as Chapman earned an at-large bid and won its first NCAA Tournament match since 1998.
 The trip was the sixth for the Panthers under Carrillo's guidance.
 He also celebrated his 200th win in 2016.